cionescu/legacy-cionescu.github.io/_drafts/appointment-reminders-twilio.md

 {% endhighlight %}

-We will need a background job to cycle through tomorrow's events
+We will need a background job to cycle through tomorrow's events and notify the client accordingly.
+We are assuming the clients table has a phone_number column.

----

-Need

 [text-reminders]: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5983071/